Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

 4. Mirai Nikki (Future Diary)

-For some reason, Kaname and Shuka from Darwin’s Game reminds me of Yukiteru and Yuno from Mirai Nikki.
+For some reason, Kaname and Shuka from Darwin’s Game remind me of Yukiteru and Yuno from Mirai Nikki.
 These character pairings are so similar, yet also not quite.
 But then again, if we’re just talking about which of the two shows is superior, then it’s Mirai Nikki, hands down!

 Mirai Nikki is actually one of my favorite psychological action thrillers.
 The way it handles its crazy twists and psycho skirmishes is truly superb.
 I remember being on the edge of insanity as I watched each and every episode of it.
 I felt absorbed, emotionally invested, and mind-blown.
 The plot, the characters, the circumstances, the battle of wits and wills—they all become a part of you somehow.